rawesome9000/Practice/README.md

 looping, assigning, operations, conditional statements...

 Simple looping calculator where you could calculate two numbers to do operations, until you type 'quit'.
+It's also error-proof, at least I tried to make it handle errors correctly as much as possible

 I'v gone through a lot of different versions of this project, but this is the simplest that I could grind this down to.